WLEA

 WLEA (1480 AM) is a radio station broadcasting a talk radio format.
-Licensed to Hornell, New York, United States, the station serves the Canisteo Valley area, and is a part of the Elmira Corning Radio Market The station is currently owned by Dawn Ichikawa through licensee GRI Telecom, and operated by Robert Savage as a simulcast of WYSL in Avon, New York as part of a local marketing agreement.
+Licensed to Hornell, New York, United States, the station serves the Canisteo Valley area, and is a part of the Elmira Corning Radio Market The station is currently owned by Robert Savage, and operated as a simulcast of WYSL in Avon, New York.

 FM translator

 An FM translator is used to widen the coverage area of WLEA, especially at night when the AM broadcasting signal reduces power to only 19 watts.